 Targeting VEGF reduces the supply of oxygen and nutrients so that the tumour shrinks or stops growing.
 Drugs that interfere with blood vessel growth are called anti-angiogenics.

 Back to top

-The National Institute for Health and Clinical Excellence (NICE) gives advice on which new drugs or treatments should be available on the NHS in England and Wales.
-The Scottish Medicines Consortium (SMC) makes recommendations on the use of new drugs within the NHS in Scotland.
-Neither NICE nor the SMC have recommended the use of bevacizumab.
-As a result, bevacizumab may not be widely available on the NHS, although you may be given it as part of a clinical trial.
+The National Institute for Health and Clinical Excellence (NICE) gives advice on which new drugs should be available on the NHS in England and Wales.
+The Scottish Medicines Consortium (SMC) makes recommendations on the use of new drugs on the NHS in Scotland.
+Neither NICE nor the SMC has recommended the use of bevacizumab.
+Some people may be given it as part of a clinical trial.

-If you live in Northern Ireland, speak to your cancer specialist about whether bevacizumab is recommended to treat your type of cancer.
+Bevacizumab is not routinely available on the NHS.
+If you live in Northern Ireland, your cancer specialist can explain whether bevacizumab may be available to you.

 How bevacizumab is given